jackmaders/discord-esport-manager-ts/CONTRIBUTING.md

   | Warn  | Undesirable situation, but the bot is able to continue execution.      |
   | Error | Undesirable situation; the bot cannot continue the specific operation. |
   | Fatal | Fatal error in core bot functionality, potentially requiring shutdown. |

+### Module Structure

+Each distinct feature or command group of the bot resides in its own directory under `src/modules/`.

+Any code, utilities, type definitions, or configurations that are not specific to a single feature module and are intended to be used across multiple modules or by the core application should be placed in the `src/shared/` directory.

+Within each feature module directory, the following subdirectories are conventionally used to organize its components.
+While not all subdirectories are mandatory for every module, this structure is encouraged for consistency and scalability:

+- `commands/`: Defines each of the the feature's slash commands and links to the corresponding handler (`<command-name>.command.ts`).
+- `handlers/`: Contains the core implementation logic for each command, calling necessary services and triggering a response (`<command-name>.handler.ts`).
+- `services/`: Encapsulates complex business logic that is too extensive for a handler file (`<command-name>.service.ts`).
+- `ui/`: Manages the creation and formatting of user interface elements (`<command-name>.ui.ts`).
+- `clients/`: Handles interactions with external APIs or SDKs (`<command-name>.client.ts`).
+- `repositories/`: Abstracts data persistence logic (`<command-name>.repository.ts`).
+- `types/`: Contains TypeScript type definitions, interfaces, or enums (`<command-name>.types.ts`).